Hypertension a.k.a High Blood Pressure (高血压)

 What Causes Hypertension?

-Hypertension, like other chronic diseases such as diabetes and hyperlipidaemia, is a type of multi-factorial disease.
-This means that there are many factors contributing to high blood pressure.
-These factors can be divided into two groups – non-modifiable and modifiable.
+Hypertension, like other chronic diseases such as diabetes and hyperlipidaemia, is caused by a combination of lifestyle factors, genetics, and underlying health conditions.
+Key drivers of hypertension can be divided into non-modifiable and modifiable subgroups.

 Non-Modifiable